 The e-mail lists maintained by the Secretariat shall be the official CCSDS e-mail lists and shall be used for all official CCSDS correspondence distributed via e-mail to CCSDS organizational units.
 The Secretariat monitors, filters, and virus-scans all e-mail sent to CCSDS e-mail lists to remove SPAM and messages that contain viruses.

-Access to the working email lists shall be limited to individuals who are members of the CCSDS Working Groups and who are approved participants in a Working Group (see 5.2.6.4 Participation) or CCSDS leadership.
+Access to the Working Group email lists shall be limited to individuals who are members of the CCSDS Working Groups and who are approved participants in a Working Group (see 5.2.6.4 Participation) or CCSDS leadership.
 Working Groups may, at their discretion, request creation of "WG-info" mailing lists for outreach that is broadly open to the public, but these shall not be used for normal Working Group operation.

 From: 5.2.6.4 Participation